Discontinuous Hamiltonian Monte Carlo for discrete parameters and discontinuous likelihoods: Introduction

-Several novel techniques are introduced to turn the basic idea of event-driven HMC into a general and practical sampling algorithm for discrete parameters and, more generally, target distributions with discontinuous densities.
-We propose a product Laplace distribution for the momentum variable as a more effective alternative to the usual Gaussian distribution in dealing with discontinuous target distributions.
-We develop an efficient integrator of Hamiltonian dynamics based on a Laplace momentum by splitting the differential operator into its coordinate-wise components.
-This integrator exactly preserves the Hamiltonian and leads to a type of \textit{rejection-free} Markovian transitions \citep{peters12}.
-When applying only one step of the proposed integrator, DHMC coincides with a Metropolis-within-Gibbs sampler.
-This fact guarantees the theoretical superiority of properly tuned DHMC.
-DHMC indeed outperforms a Metropolis-within-Gibbs in practice because DHMC can take advantage of the momentum information and induce large transition moves by taking multiple integration steps.
+We introduce novel techniques to obtain a practical sampling algorithm for discrete parameters and, more generally, target distributions with discontinuous densities.
+In dealing with discontinuous targets, we propose a Laplace distribution for the momentum variable as a more effective alternative to the usual Gaussian distribution.
+We develop an efficient integrator of the resulting Hamiltonian dynamics by splitting the differential operator into its coordinate-wise components.
+A version of \dhmc{} coincides with a generalization of Metropolis-within-Gibbs samplers, overcoming dependency among the parameters by adding momentum along each coordinate.

-The rest of the paper is organized as follows.
-We start Section~\ref{sec:event_driven_hmc} by describing our strategy for embedding discrete parameters into a continuous space in such a way that the resulting distribution can be explored efficiently by DHMC.
-We then develop a general technique for handling discontinuous target densities within the HMC framework based on the idea of event-driven Monte Carlo.
-In Section~\ref{sec:dhmc}, we discuss the shortcomings of a Gaussian momentum in extending HMC to discontinuous targets and propose a Laplace momentum as a more effective alternative.
-Section~\ref{sec:theory_of_dhmc} examines theoretical properties of DHMC with a Laplace momentum and establishes its connections to Metropolis-within-Gibbs and a zig-zag sampler.
-Section~\ref{sec:simulation} presents simulation results with real data examples to demonstrate that DHMC outperforms alternative approaches.
-Well-documented codes to reproduce the simulation results are available at \url{https://github.com/aki-nishimura/discontinuous-hmc}.